New Zealand’s earthquake-resilient transmission

 New Zealand’s energy backbone

 The HVDC system runs 611 kilometers as a single backbone from the hydro turbines in a series of dams centered on Benmore in the South Island, source of 50 percent of the country’s total power output, to Haywards, from where it is dispatched onwards to Auckland, the country’s biggest city.
-Nearly 75 percent of New Zealand’s 4.5 million people live in the North Island, a third of those in Auckland.
+Around 77 percent of New Zealand’s 4.9 million people live in the North Island, a third of those in Auckland.
 As well as replacing Pole 1, the obsolete 49-year old mercury arc system, with thyristor-based Pole 3, the adjacent Pole 2, installed in 1992, was modernized as part of the Pole 3 Project by introducing a new state-of-the-art control system.

 Matching equipment was also installed at the substation at Benmore where hydro output is collected and converted to 350kV DC current for transmission 534 kilometers north to the three submarine cables that carry it across Cook Strait to Haywards.
 There it is converted to 220kV AC for the 700-kilometer journey to Auckland and beyond.